lweith/oauth-dpop-rt/draft-rosomakho-oauth-dpop-rt.md

 ## Server Enforcement

-If a client is registered with drop_bound_refresh_tokens = true, the AS MUST:
+If a client is registered with dpop_bound_refresh_tokens = true, the AS MUST:

 1. Reject any request using a refresh token that does not contain a valid DPoP-RT header.
 The AS MUST return the `invalid_dpop_rt_proof` error when a proof is malformed, invalid, or fails validation.
 The AS MUST return `use_dpop_rt_nonce` when a fresh proof with a valid nonce is required.
 1. Bind all refresh tokens issued to that client to the key demonstrated by the corresponding DPoP-RT proof at issuance time.
 1. AS MUST reject unbound refresh token use including refresh token previously issued without binding information (for example, before registration or migration).

-If a client is registered with drop_bound_refresh_tokens = false or the parameter is omitted, the AS MAY treat DPoP-RT as optional and continue to follow the behavior defined in {{DPoP}}.
+If a client is registered with dpop_bound_refresh_tokens = false or the parameter is omitted, the AS MAY treat DPoP-RT as optional and continue to follow the behavior defined in {{DPoP}}.

 # Security Considerations